Techcrafter/MicrOS/README.md

 # MicrOS
-A lightweigth, fully functional multitasking operating system for Arduino and compatible boards.
+A multitasking operating system for Arduino and compatible boards.